ajfranzoia/docsync/README.md

 ## Description

 DocSync is a very simple real-time web app that allows users to read a document in a synchronized way.
 This means that any time an user scrolls up or down the document, the rest of the users will have their documents scrolled to that same position as well.
-The app includes a simple username authentication step, and shows a lists of the current users reading the document.
+The app includes a basic username authentication step and shows a lists of the current users reading the document.

-## Basic structure
+## Basic structure and frameworks used

-The application has been separated in backend, frontend and common folders.
-Backend is built with Express.js and Socket.IO.
-Frontend is built with React and Webpack.
-Then common dir includes data that is reused by both sides (e.g. events constants).
+The application has been separated in  ```backend```, ```frontend``` and ```common``` folders.
+The backend is built with Express.js and Socket.IO.
+The frontend is built with React and Webpack.
+The ```common``` dir includes data that is reused by both sides (e.g. events constants, user cookie config, etc.).

-## Installation and development
+## Installation and setup

 ### For development (gulp + webpack)